jg-digital-media/jgdm-woocommerce-selectors/README.md

-   + First, Look for the loop in your WordPress Template file.```
+   + First, Look for the loop in your WordPress Template file.

    + The loop then brings in content from the content editor of the page that is assigned by the WooCommerce plugin as the `homepage`.

    + You then need to target the different blocks with their HTML Class Selectors.

-The idea is that the selectors should override the ones used by the WooCommerce plugin that is shipped into your theme with WordPress
+The idea is that the selectors should override the ones used by the WooCommerce plugin that is shipped into your theme with WordPress.

 e.g.